Backup and Backup Retention Policy Template

 - Back up critical application data — across mixed operating systems and storage configurations

-- Restore desktops quickly
+- Restore desktops and mobile users quickly

 - Restore systems to dissimilar hardware or virtual systems

 - Back up data and system information to off site locations, so that you can quickly recover your business even from a total loss of your facility

 - Leverage new cloud based backup offerings to properly secure, back up,and archive critical data

 CIOs, CSO's, Disaster Recovery Managers, and Business Continuity Managers constantly are working to improve their recovery point objective (RPO) and recovery time objectives (RTO) by performing fast, non-disruptive backups, and data restoration.

 All comprehensive data protection solutions involve many considerations and contingencies.